thosgood/this-weeks-finds/markdown/151-200/week157.md

 an inner product and volume form.
 In less elevated language, \mathrm{SU}(N) is the group of all N x N unitary matrices with determinant 1.

-The symmetric group S~n~ may also be considered an honorary classical group, even though it's defined in terms of a *set* rather than a *vector space*.
-S~n~ is the group of all permutations of an $n$-element set.
+The symmetric group S_n may also be considered an honorary classical group, even though it's defined in terms of a *set* rather than a *vector space*.
+S_n is the group of all permutations of an $n$-element set.

 Rather amazingly, Young diagrams can be used to classify all 3 of these things, which at first seem quite different in flavor:

--   conjugacy classes in S~n~
+-   conjugacy classes in S_n
--   irreducible representations of S~n~
+-   irreducible representations of S_n
 -   irreducible representations of \mathrm{SU}(N)

 Let me sketch how this goes, and then say a bit about the *other* things you can do with Young diagrams.

-Say we have any permutation g in S~n~, like this:
+Say we have any permutation g in S_n, like this:

     1 \to 2
     2 \to 4